Numurkah Secondary College

 Picture

-During the week students will be checked in on, either via a phone call or a visit by a teacher or Work Experience Coordinator.
+During the week students will be checked in on, either via a phone call, visit by a Teacher or the Work Experience Coordinator.
 Students will have a Work Experience Journal to complete, so it is important to use the placement time to learn as much as possible about the workplace and to develop employability skills and gain positive relations with employers and work colleagues.

 Students are provided with an opportunity to debrief after their placement.
 This will involve reflecting on: Learnings in the workplace, work readiness, the impact of the placement on their career planning and comments made by the employer/supervisor on the evaluation form.